 Remember 10 or more years ago when you heard someone was part of a prostaff and you thought “Wow, that’s what I want to be” or you thought that person must REALLY know their stuff.
 Do you remember when the title of Prostaff really meant something?
 Those times have changed.

 The title prostaff has taken on multiple meanings over the years and after a lot of research, it’s become clear that the real definition is still unclear.
 Originally, I believe that the “pro” in prostaff was derived from “PROmotional”.
 Meaning that person was put on staff to promote a certain product or brand.
 But over time, people began to associate the “pro” in prostaff as “PROfessional”.
-This title would be associated with someone who is a professional at their craft by earning a living at that field.
+This title would be associated with someone who is a professional at their craft by earning a living in that field.
 So companies will recruit professionals like a tour pro fisherman or professional hunting guide and recruit them to help PROmote their products.
 So how do you tell what someone is?
 Are they prostaff or are they on a prostaff?
 Do you see the difference yet?

 So let’s go back to when TV took hold and see how things have changed since then.
 Back when I was a kid, the only hunting or fishing shows around was a local guys doing a small show out of their houses that aired on PBS on Saturday mornings.
 Which I felt was always an odd time since that’s when all the outdoorsmen that would want to see that show were outside hunting or fishing.
-Anyway, as a kid I thought that was so cool watching that and thought those guys were gods.
-Then as the years progressed and I started reading magazines like Field & Stream and such and started noticing more guys that were always writing these articles.
+Anyway, as a kid, I thought that was so cool watching that and thought those guys were gods.
+Then as the years progressed and I started reading some of the best prepper magazines like Field & Stream and such and started noticing more guys that were always writing these articles.
 The thing I remember about these guys on local TV and the guys writing is at the end they would take a minute a tell us about the products they were using and mentioning the brands.
 Back then I didn’t realize what they were doing.
 They were PROfessionals PROmoting what they use.

 Now let’s fast forward to today.
 If you’re old enough to remember TV back around the beginning, those prostaffers were all guys that have proven themselves over and over either by winning tournaments or guiding hunters to trophies of their lifetimes.
 Those were people we could loop up to and trust.
 So what do we have to look at these days?

 A prostaff hunter or fisherman comes in a wide variety from the true professional we all know to the kid that really knows how to manage a high following on social media.
-Do each of them deserve a place and name on the list?
+Does each of them deserve a place and name on the list?
 Well, these days yes they do.
 BUT, this is where the word prostaff gets lost in translation very heavily.
-Does that kid with a large following on Instagram deserve to have the same title as that 12 time tournament champion?
+Does that kid with a large following on Instagram deserve to have the same title as that 12-time tournament champion?
 I don’t think so, but they all deserve to be something.

 The Real Pro